This is really well put together, I am delighted with the end result.

 State Aid refers to public money being used to provide assistance to organisations.
 The use of State Aid is regulated and monitored to ensure that this State money is not used to distort competition and trade in the European Union.
 This public money can take various forms, including grants, tax breaks, and free or subsidised consultancy or event attendance.

-Before using a Utilise Plus service, you will be notified of its State Aid value.
-You will also receive a letter once the Utilise Plus programme concludes which will confirm the total amount of State Aid your organisation has been provided with.
+For grants and energy audits, you will be informed of the amount of State Aid you receive prior to the grant being issued / the audit taking place.
+For events, the amount of State Aid you are receiving is specified on individual events pages.
+You will also receive a letter once the Utilise Plus programme concludes in September 2019 which will confirm the total amount of State Aid your organisation has been provided with.

 Please contact the Sustainable Business Partnership CIC team if you would like further information.